federicolavatori/jekyll-personal-website/frameworks.md

 entries_layout: list
 ---

-An exhaustive list of frameworks I refer to when structuring and solving problems in a broad sepctrum of areas like data science, product management, strategy and mental health
+An exhaustive list of frameworks I refer to when structuring and solving problems in a broad spectrum of areas like data science, product management, strategy and mental health